Ram Dass and Raghu have a conversation around social action and keeping our quietness and love in chaotic times.

 All of us in the U.S., as Americans and human beings–we are part of the same tribe.
 The people we might think have evil desires want the same things we do.
 It is important to wait and see what happens before creating a narrative.

 “We have gotten into a thinking where Trump will step on our freedoms and on our way of life.
 But I think we are anticipating and I think that’s wrong because past and future are the storylines.
 We don’t have to be caught in the storyline.
 Let’s just get here now, at the moment.”

 Maharajji and Social Responsibility (32:00) – Ram Dass talks about how his compassion and wisdom are guided by Maharajji.
 Raghu describes the experience of putting Trump in the same heart space as Maharajji.
 The unconditional love that is Maharajji enveloped the image of Trump and Raghu was able to see the same thing Ram Dass does.

-The conversation ends with a word on responsibility and social action; helping us to bring love in 2017.
+The conversation ends with a word on responsibility and social action; helping us to bring love into the present moment.